BSalita/Microsoft-Bot-Application-Remote-HTTPS/README.md

 E. Put your SSL certificate's private key into a text file (e.g. ngrok.example.com.key) and the certificate into another file (e.g. ngrok.example.com.crt).
 This will enable SSL termination thus avoiding the dreaded SSL errors in browsers and apps.

-F. Start ngrok's tls tunneling.
+F. Start ngrok's TLS tunneling.
 3978 is the port used by the repos app (as described above).

   ```
   ngrok tls -hostname ngrok.example.com -key ngrok.example.com.key -crt ngrok.example.com.crt 3978
   ```

-G. You should now be able to user your internet sub-domain (e.g. https://ngrok.example.com) to access the bot.
+G. You should now be able to use your internet sub-domain (e.g. https://ngrok.example.com) to access the bot.